TheCloudMage/terraform-aws-s3-module/README.md

 variable "s3_bucket_prefix_list" {
   type        = list
   description = "A prefix list that will be added to the start of the bucket name.
 For example if s3_bucket_prefix_list=['test'], then the bucket will be named 'test-$${s3_bucket_name}'.
-This module will also look for the keywords 'region_prefix' and 'account_prefix' and will substitue the current region, or account_id within the module as in the example: s3_bucket_prefix_list=['test', 'region_prefix', 'account_prefix'], resulting in the bucket 'test-us-east-1-1234567890101-$${s3_bucket_name}'.
+This module will also look for the keywords 'region_prefix' and 'account_prefix' and will substitute the current region, or account_id within the module as in the example: s3_bucket_prefix_list=['test', 'region_prefix', 'account_prefix'], resulting in the bucket 'test-us-east-1-1234567890101-$${s3_bucket_name}'.
 If left blank no prefix will be added." default     = []
 }

 variable "s3_bucket_suffix_list" {
   type        = list
   description = "A suffix list that will be added to the end of the bucket name.
 For example if s3_bucket_suffix_list=['test'], then the bucket will be named '$${s3_bucket_name}-test'.
-This module will also look for the keywords 'region_suffix' and 'account_suffix' and will substitue the current region, or account_id within the module as in the example: s3_bucket_suffix_list=['region_suffix', 'account_suffix', 'test'], resulting in the bucket name '$${s3_bucket_name}-us-east-1-1234567890101-test'.
+This module will also look for the keywords 'region_suffix' and 'account_suffix' and will substitute the current region, or account_id within the module as in the example: s3_bucket_suffix_list=['region_suffix', 'account_suffix', 'test'], resulting in the bucket name '$${s3_bucket_name}-us-east-1-1234567890101-test'.
 If left blank no suffix will be added." default     = []
 }